F1LT3R/blog/_posts/2018-05-14-unstated-react-service-pattern.markdown

 - JavaScript
 ---

-This guide demonstrates a React Pattern for sharing global state, without requiring any of the following:
+This guide demonstrates a React Pattern for sharing global state, without requiring any techniques like 😒 Prop-Drilling, 💲 MobX, or tools like 🏀 Apollo Link State or 🔥 Redux.

-- 😒 Prop-Drilling
-- 🔥 Redux
-- 💲 MobX
-- 🏀 Apollo Link State

 > The above emojis were auto-selected by [Emoj](https://github.com/sindresorhus/emoj).